n8sh/phobos-next/benchmarks/gc-benchmark/README.md

 some pool types, such as types containing no pointers, but this remains to be proven.

-Segregation initially happens on all combinations of
+Segregation happens on all combinations of

 - *size class* (typically 8, 16, 24, 32, 40, 48, etc),
 - *scanningness* (whether they may contain pointers or not), and